 Sister Dorrie & Tex Morton "You And My Old Guitar: The Original Tasman/Rodeo Recordings, New Zealand 1949" (Rodeo Records, 1981) (LP)

 An earlier archival set, this originally came out as a double-LP in 1981 and was later released on CD.
-This set was recorded towards the end of their partnership, apparently during a stint working in New Zealand, which shared a pretty similar country scene to that of Australia.
+This late 1940's set was recorded towards the end of their partnership, apparently during a stint working in New Zealand, which shared a pretty similar country scene to that of Australia.
 The later date provides some distance from the regional parochialism that dominated early Aussie twang, with covers of many postwar American country hits, including heartsongs and honkytonkers such as "Slippin' Around," "Just Because," "This Cold War With You," and "Treasures Untold."
 Dorrie is credited on ten of the tracks, though apparently never as a solo vocalist.

 Sister Dorrie "First Lady" (Kingfisher Cassettes, 1993) (LP)